drug-design/course/docs/chapters/structure-based-design-case-studies.md

 *[Inhibitor]: Chemical substance that blocks or suppress the activity of a given enzyme.
 *[Inhibitors]: Chemical substance that blocks or suppress the activity of a given enzyme.

-In order to discover therapeutic agents for treating the etiology of  Alzheimer's disease, Johnson &#38; Johnson addressed the inhibition of the aspartic protease BACE-1 (&beta;-Site APP Cleaving Enzyme), based on the observation that the inhibition of this enzyme lowers &beta;-amyloid levels in the brains of mice.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='structure-based-design-case-studies/bace-1-inhibitors-0c99b0b0'><i class='fa fa-play' aria-hidden='true'></i></button>In order to discover therapeutic agents for treating the etiology of  Alzheimer's disease, Johnson &#38; Johnson addressed the inhibition of the aspartic protease BACE-1 (&beta;-Site APP Cleaving Enzyme), based on the observation that the inhibition of this enzyme lowers &beta;-amyloid levels in the brains of mice.
 A structure-based strategy was used, which is presented in the following pages.

 ![](https://media.drugdesign.org/course/structure-based-design-case-studies/bace_target.png){: loading=lazy }